SQream/sqream_docs/installation_guides/recommended_pre-installation_configurations.rst

 Tuning Up NVIDIA Performance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This section describes how to tune up NVIDIA performance.

-The procedures in this section are relevant to Intel only.
+.. note::  The procedures in this section are relevant to Intel only.

 .. contents::
    :local:
    :depth: 1

-To Tune Up NVIDIA Performance from the Repository
+To Tune Up NVIDIA Performance when Driver Installed from the Repository
 ~~~~~~~~~~~~~~~~~~~~
-**To tune up NVIDIA performance from the repository:**
+**To tune up NVIDIA performance when the driver was installed from the repository:**

 1. Check the service status: